 She said nothing, but nodded.

-I stroked her hair and set her in one of the seats.
+the seats.
 “Let’s get you strapped in.
 Have you ever flown before?”

-She shook her head while I fastened the belt around her lap.
+She shook her head while I fastened the

 “Well, you’re about to.”

-Despite everything, her face brightened and she turned toward the window.
+Despite everything, her face brightened and

-There was a huge splash behind me.
-When I turned I saw Conrad in the water, struggling to reach the hatch.
-I bent down and reached out for him just as a bullet hit the side of the cabin.
+turned I saw Conrad in the water, struggling to reach the hatch.
+I bent down

 “Come on, Conrad!
 You can do it!”